Xunnamius/black-flag/docs/getting-started.md

 Options:
   --help  Show help text                                               [boolean]

-Invalid command: you must call this command with a valid subcommand argument
+Invalid subcommand: you must call this with a valid subcommand argument
 ```

 Neat! 📸